black-bit0/taxi-service_webapp/README.md

 Use the filter to prevent an unauthenticated user from accessing the functionality and redirect it to the Login page.

 Using the connection class to access the database

+## Technologies
+* Java 11
+* Maven 4.0.0
+* MavenCheckstyle 3.1.1
+* Tomcat 9.0.50
+* MySQL 8.0.22
+* Servlet 4.0.1
+* JSTL 1.2
+* JDBC

+## How to start
+1. Configure Apache Tomcat for your IDE
+2. Install MySQL and MySQL Workbench
+3. Use resources/init_db.sql for creating a Schema and tables
+4. Configure ConnectionUtil.java with your URL, USERNAME, PASSWORD, JDBC_DRIVER
+5. Configure the tomcat library path in the startup settings

+## All functional
+* create new Driver
+* create new Car
+* create new Manufacturer
+* add driver to car
+* display all Drivers
+* display all Cars
+* display all Manufacturers
+* all cars by driver